 One other significant thing that we have done throughout the past 4 months is to help people coming out of shelters and going into apartments.
 We are providing them with clothing, household goods, food, personal items, a hug and a prayer.
 This has given us a wonderful opportunity to share the Gospel with a number of people we would have never met.
 We have done this for at least a dozen individuals so far.

-We now sense God’s calling on MCH to lead the formation of the ‘NE Houston Disaster Recovery’ Network to mobilize churches and church-supported organizations to work together as a Christ-centered coalition to help people recover and rebuild.
+We now sense God’s calling on MCH to lead the formation of the ‘NE Houston Restoration’ Network to mobilize churches and church-supported organizations to work together as a Christ-centered coalition to help people recover and rebuild.
 We will be working in partnership with Houston Responds, a movement started by the National Christian Foundation, to get it off the ground during the first half of 2018.
 Beyond the more immediate need for recovery and rebuilding over the next 2-3 years we see a long-term plan that God is setting in motion.
 Through the relationships we will build within the community and with partner churches and organizations during the recovery process it will result in the establishment of new community-based mission centers (like we already have at Gano and Joy) to bring about personal and community transformation throughout NE Houston.
 Can’t wait to see what happens next!